How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 If you learn to budget with a small amount, then you’ll know how to budget when you have a large amount.
 The amount is irrelevant – it’s all about learning the money skill as soon as you can.

-Budget Skill they Need to Work On: Consistent “income”.
+Budget Skill They Need to Work On: Consistent “income”.

 Try This: Have you figured out a kid money system, where your teen is getting consistent income into their hands (either through an allowance, chore commissions, etc.)?
 OR, is it time for your teenager to get a job and earn their own pay?
 Either of these can lead to you introducing a new rule that they need to budget for this new money coming in.